molpopgen/pecnv/README.md

  -i/--infile = A text file with the pairs of fastq file names listed.
 One pair per line.
 Must be TAB-separated -r/--reference = The reference file name to use for alignment.
 Optional arguments are:
+ -S/--sampleid = A label for the sample.
+Will become part of the "name" column in BEDPE output.
+Default = "sample".
  -o/--outdir = output directory name for the output.
 Will be created if it does not exist.
  -q/--minqual = Min. mapping quality for clustering.
 Default = 30
  -m/--mismatches = Max. number alignment mismatches to allow for clustering.
 Default = 3